digitallyinduced/ihp/Guide/package-management.markdown

 Let's say we want to add [ImageMagick](https://imagemagick.org/) to transform and resize images uploaded by the users of our application.

-All dependencies of our project are listed in `default.nix` at the root of the project directory.
+All dependencies of our project are listed in `flakes.nix` at the root of the project directory.
 The file looks like this:

 ```nix
 {